-As we collectively rally for women’s equality and take a moment to celebrate women kicking goals all over the world this International Women’s Day, Women Love Tech wanted to share our favourite Audiobooks and Podcasts by powerhouse women..
+As we collectively rally for women’s equality and take a moment to celebrate women kicking goals all over the world and not just on days like International Women’s Day, Women Love Tech wanted to share our favourite Audiobooks and Podcasts by powerhouse women..

 From the incredible female Indigenous voices of Tara June Winch, and Miranda Tapsell and Nakkiah Lui, to the refreshingly candid words of award-winning musician and writer Clare Bowditch, you’ll find yourself laughing, crying, convicted in deep thought and inspired with these 10 captivating listens.